Hubbry Logo

 Janet Lewis

-Lewis was born in Chicago, Illinois, and was a graduate of the University of Chicago, where she was a member of a literary circle that included Glenway Wescott, Elizabeth Madox Roberts, and her future husband Yvor Winters.
-She was an active member of the University of Chicago Poetry Club.
-She taught at both Stanford University in California, and the University of California at Berkeley.[3]
+Lewis was born in Chicago, Illinois to Elizabeth Taylor Lewis and Edwin H. Lewis.
+She was a graduate of the University of Chicago, where she was a member of a literary circle that included Glenway Wescott, Elizabeth Madox Roberts, and her future husband Yvor Winters.
+She joined the University of Chicago Poetry Club on the advice of Winters, who was a founding member and, at the time, secretary.
+Lewis taught at both Stanford University in California and the University of California at Berkeley.

 She wrote The Wife of Martin Guerre (1941) which is the tale of one man's deception and another's cowardice.
 Her first novel was The Invasion: A Narrative of Events Concerning the Johnston Family of St. Mary's (1932).
 Other prose works include The Trial of Soren Qvist (1947), The Ghost of Monsieur Scarron (1959), and the volume of short fiction, Good-bye, Son, and Other Stories (1946).